-The Status register ASO contains a single word of registered volatile status for Embedded Algorithms.
-When the Status Register read command is issued, the current status is captured by the register and the ASO is entered.
-The Status Register content appears at all word locations in the device address space.
-However, it is recommended to read the status only at word location 0 for future compatibility.
-The first read access in the Status Register ASO exits the ASO and returns to the address space map in use when the Status Register read command was issued.
+The Status Register ASO contains a single word of registered volatile status for Embedded Algorithms.
+When the Status Register read command is issued, the current status is captured (by the rising edge of WE#) into the register and the ASO is entered.
+The Status Register content appears on all word locations.
+The first read access exits the Status Register ASO (with the rising edge of CE# or OE#) and returns to the address space map in use when the Status Register read command was issued.
+Write commands will not exit the Status Register ASO state.